What are the biggest Cop26 stumbling blocks?

 However, he said the conversation had now advanced beyond that.
 “What vulnerable countries are asking for is support without demanding compensation,” he said.

 The path forward on L&D remains unclear at Cop26 – but pressure will continue from those outside negotiating halls.
-“The global north has a debt to pay to the countries most impacted, especially the US: historically responsible for the climate crisis & injustices across the globe,” tweeted Filipino activist, Mitzi Jonelle Tan.
+“The global north has a debt to pay to the countries most impacted, especially the US: historically responsible for the climate crisis & injustices across the globe,” tweeted Filipino activist Mitzi Jonelle Tan.

 Writing the rules and transparency